 Children’s Mental Health & Virtual Learning

 Attending school remotely is a new experience for all of us.
-That means that there will be some inevitable road bumps and curveballs for parents, teachers, and students to manage.
+That means that there will be some inevitable road bumps and curveballs for caregivers, teachers, and students to manage.
 And while it may feel like everything about learning has changed, what hasn’t changed is the importance of relationships.
 CMHO offers some tips on working through the tech challenges and nurturing that all-important connection between your child and their teacher.

 Back-to-School Mental Health Kit

 While back-to-school is hard for most children and youth in a normal year, this year our kids are facing extraordinary circumstances relating to the pandemic and infection control measures.
-We know parents are experiencing unprecedented stress and are worried about their kids’ mental wellness.
+We know caregivers are experiencing unprecedented stress and are worried about their kids’ mental wellness.